 YouTube Tutorial for the steps below available here.

 Please wait until all 11 of the first Authorities are promoted.
 Setting up the earlier identity is sufficient to be promoted to a leader.
 Your identity will run at 100% efficiency until these steps are run.
-Keep an eye on discord for an announcement from the Guides when to finish this step.
+Keep an eye on discord for an (automated) announcement from the Standing Parties when to finish this step.

 Download this software